maxwellhadley/node-red-contrib-rfxcom/README.md

     npm install -g node-red-contrib-rfxcom

-The nodes will be added to the palette the next time node-RED is started.
+The nodes will be added to the palette the next time node-RED is started, under the 'home automation' category.

 Nodes included in the package
 -----------------------------